 Reed students embrace each new challenge with depth, determination, and—perhaps above all—humor.
 They report that Reed is a perfect place for students who take the life of the mind seriously, but don’t take themselves too seriously.
 Traditions such as the pursuit of the Doyle Owl, the end-of-the-semester Stop Making Sense dance party, and the legend of the MG under the library prove the point.

 But Reed is most well known for being an intellectual powerhouse.
-Reed’s core curriculum begins with Humanities 110, a yearlong interdisciplinary course, focused on Greco-Roman civilization, in which students bond both socially and intellectually over the fundamental themes of human existence—virtue and justice, good and evil, truth, and free will.
+Reed’s core curriculum begins with Humanities 110, a yearlong interdisciplinary course that covers a range of artistic, intellectual, political, and religious strategies that emerged in different geographical and temporal contexts.
+Students in this shared class bond both socially and intellectually over the fundamental themes of human existence—virtue and justice, good and evil, truth, and free will.
 And 100 percent of Reedies learn to undertake intensive research, culminating in the senior thesis.

 Organizing a Group Visit